creativestyle/checkout-by-amazon-doc/installation.rst

 .. image:: /images/connect_manager_step_2.png

 * Click :guilabel:`Check for Upgrades` button in the :guilabel:`Manage Existing Extensions` section.
-If the newest version of Amazon Checkout is available, the Creativestyle_AmazonCheckout extension on the list will be highlighted with the yellow color.
+If the newest version of Amazon Pay is available, the Creativestyle_AmazonCheckout extension on the list will be highlighted with the yellow color.
 In the corresponding action dropdown list please select :guilabel:`Upgrade to X.X.X (stable)` option and click :guilabel:`Commit changes` button.

 * After the successful upgrade, please click on :guilabel:`Refresh` button to refresh the list of the installed extensions and assure that **Amazon Chekout v2** (identified as `Creativestyle_AmazonCheckout`) was upgraded to the desired version.